So it’s official: You’ve decided that you want to work from home. Awesome! Join the club. You’re gonna love it.

 Interested in more of the product side of marketing?
 Product marketers introduce a product to the market and drive demand for that product.
 They look for ways to differentiate and promote the product and sell it to the customer.

 Best entry-level marketing positions

 Don’t have any marketing experience?
 Don’t sweat it.
 There are a ton of entry-level marketing jobs out there.
 Keep your eyes peeled for titles like…

 - Social Media Specialist

 My advice?
 Go niche.
 With few exceptions, it’s much better to be a specialist in one area than a jack of all trades.

 Before applying to jobs, take some courses online in the area that you’re interested in.
-Hubspot, for example, offers a ton of free courses, and you can add the certifications to your portfolio once complete.
+Hubspot offers a ton of free courses, and you can add the certifications to your portfolio once you finish.

-As soon as you’re feeling fairly confident in your marketing skills (and you have a portfolio or blog that shows them off), you can apply to jobs.
+Then when you’re feeling fairly confident in your marketing skills (and you’ve got a portfolio or blog that shows them off), you can apply to jobs.
 Here are a few websites with remote marketing positions: